GitLeeRepo/PythonNotes/PythonNotes.md

 * They are declared with parenthesis rather than square brackets
 * They are intended to be used as a whole object made up of parts, not as in a collection of distinct objects as in a list
 * They can be assigned to multiple variables in one operation **first_name, last_name, phone = person**
 * For a large number of small sequences, tuples are generally more memory efficient than lists.
-This is because tuples are immutable, while lists are mutible, and therefore the interpretter tends to overallocate for lists in anticipation that they will be expanded.
+This is because tuples are immutable, while lists are mutable, and therefore the interpreter tends to over allocate for lists in anticipation that they will be expanded.

 ```python
 import sys